marcoahv/fundamentals/docs/6 React Native/Section 6: Exercise One/47 Build a Pokemon Card 3.md

 sidebar_position: 47
 ---

-- can you write this transcript in markdown format as in an editor?

 # Build a Pokemon Card 3

 - Welcome to Part Three of building a Pokémon card in React Native.